7 Very Important Lucid Dreaming Tips for Beginners

 Talking about your dreams with others is interesting as well as a good way to tell your subconscious mind that you are interested in the dream world.

 Discussing your dreams with others gives you a good opportunity to improve your ability to remember a dream.
-With increased ability to remember your dreams the “dream memories” becomes as much vivid as your real life memories.
+With the increased ability to remember your dreams, the “dream memories” becomes as vivid as your real-life memories.

 Tip #6-Wake up Early

 Our dreams occur during a dream cycle period called REM (rapid eye moment), even though we go through multiple sleep cycles every night, the first hour before we wake up is usually a REM phase.